zhengkyl/strokesvg/README.md

 #### Step 1: Text to shapes

 - Create an SVG document with the desired size (1024 x 1024 px).
-- Make a text element with the desired font-family (Noto Sans JP) and font-size (1024px).
+- Make a text element with the desired font-family (Klee One) and font-size (1024px).
 Ensure the character is placed correctly on the page.
 In Inkscape, this is done by creating a flow text element with the top left corner snapped to the page's top left corner.
-- Convert the text element to an object (path) and then ungroup and break apart.
+- Convert the text element to an object (path) and then separate the shape into stroke shapes.

 #### Step 2: Colorize shapes

-- Give each stroke shape a distinct color (for clarity) and place them in stroke order.
+- Place strokes in stroke order, then give each stroke shape a distinct color (for clarity).

 #### Step 3: Manually draw stroke paths